About Methodist Homes (MHA)

-MHA is an award-winning charity providing care, accommodation and support services for over 18,000 older people throughout the UK.
-We are one of the most well-respected care providers in the sector and amongst the largest charities in Britain, providing services to older people for 75 years.
+MHA is one of the most well-respected care providers in the sector and amongst the largest charities in Britain, providing services to older people for over 75 years.
 Our approach places great importance on the spirituality of those we care for, as well as their physical health and emotional wellbeing.
-We create opportunities for older people - of all faiths and none - to gain peace, fulfilment and meaning in their lives.
+We create opportunities for older people - of all faiths and none - to gain peace, fulfillment, and meaning in their lives.

 MHA is a leading provider of music therapy in dementia care.
 Music therapy helps to alleviate isolation and the symptoms for those living with dementia by helping to unlock special memories and express emotions and feelings that other forms of communication cannot, even if the individual is no longer able to speak or respond to other people’s words.

 Our values underpin our entire approach: We nurture mind, body, and spirit We respect every person, treating them with dignity We inspire the best in each other.